 I first used flour sack towels as, well, towels—purely to dry my hands in the kitchen.
 But since they’re 100 percent cotton, they’re more versatile than meets the eye.
 They’re highly absorbent and dry faster than a standard dish towel.
 They’re also dye-free, meaning they’re completely food safe.
 With this newfound knowledge, I started experimenting with them—and it wasn’t long before I was using them for all sorts of kitchen tasks.

 I quickly learned that they’re perfect for wringing out freshly washed greens, herbs, and veggies; wrapping and storing produce; covering homemade ferments, like kombucha and sauerkraut; and drying dishes.
 After a quick run through the washing machine, I realized that they could do all of these things over and over (and over) again without snagging, pilling, or falling apart.
 Next came straining yogurt and homemade ricotta, then lining bowls to proof sourdough bread.
 My two-year-old also found a use for them as blankies for her dolls.
 See?
 Multifunctional!

-As the fabric wore down after a year of continuous use and regular washes (I wash about three towels per week), I added them to my cleaning artillery (washing cotton towels is also better for the environment, compared to microfibre wipes).
+As the fabric wore down after a year of continuous use and regular washes (I wash about three towels per week), I added them to my cleaning artillery.
 And when I started wiping mirrors and faucets with them in all their lint-free glory, I knew I’d never go back.
 After singing their praises to friends, I learned that a fellow mom was using them as burp cloths and receiving blankets for her newborn.
 Another friend was successfully using them as inserts for her babe’s cloth diapers!